paranjothipj/mirror-match/README.md

 #### 100% Match
 - All words from ApprovedFile are found in DeployedFile (same frequency)
-- Sheet2 may have additional words (marked in "Columns with extra content")
+- DeployedFile may have additional words (marked in "Columns with extra content")

 #### Partial Match (0-99%)
 - Some words from ApprovedFile are missing in DeployedFile